What Politics Will Look Like in a Post-Virus World

 Well, pandemics have always reshaped the course of history.

-Viruses from settlers have decimated aboriginal tribes, the Black Plague ended serfdom in Europe, and the Spanish flu left a considerable mark.
+In the 16th century, viruses from settlers have decimated aboriginal tribes.
+The Black Plague ended serfdom in Europe, and the Spanish flu left a considerable mark on the world.

 Pandemics are heavy to live through; they are invisible and nearly impossible to fight.